meaning of soil

 Soil support animal life.

-Also some animals eat soil as food in form of salt licks for example pregnant women who lack some minerals in their bodies.
+Also, some animals eat soil as food in form of salt licks for example pregnant women who lack some minerals in their bodies.

-Soil provide habitat for living organisms
+Soil provides habitat for living organisms

 Provide sites for agricultural activities